thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 |pat154| and |pat158| show plaques attained from surgery that are used as
 strain case
 studies in Chapter 9.
-Subject 154, |pat154|, is used as an example of a plaque with a 'soft' hypoechoic presentation and that has high strain.
+Subject 154, |pat154| and Fig. 9.10, is used as an example of a plaque with a 'soft' hypoechoic presentation and that has high strain.
 Both the gross pathological appearance corroborates this assessment as does the 3D ultrasound characterization.
 The gross pathology shows a smooth, relatively homogeneous